bmndc/nokia-leo/README.md

 	- *If you miss T9 fuzzy search in Contacts app, there's a port called [FastContact] by Luxferre that you can sideload to use as an alternative.*
 	- E-Mail app lacks many crucial enterprise features, such as OAuth2 secure sign-in.
 	- Speaking of built-in Calendar app, if you manage to sync your Google account with the phone, only the calendar *with your email address as its name* will sync.
+- Pairing with certain Bluetooth devices, such as car stereos, may fail on authentication process.
+	- KaiOS does not support Bluetooth input accessories like keyboards and mices.
+If you were to pair them, they would be recognised as regular Bluetooth devices but the OS would not accept any input.
 - You cannot change message alert tone or alarm tone on the phone other than the defaults provided.
 This is because both are not managed by the system, but by the Messages and Clock app themselves.
 To change them, you'll have to use ADB to pull `sms.gaiamobile.org` and `clock.gaiamobile.org` from `/system/b2g/webapps`, extract, edit the audio files and repackage the apps, then push them back under `/data/local/webapps` and edit the `basePath` in `/data/local/webapps/webapps.json` to reflect the change (see [BananaHackers' guide] for instructions)
 - D-Pad shortcuts and app shortcuts in the carousel menu (when you press Left on the home screen) are not customizable. *The former has been addressed on later versions*, but to change them on this phone you'll have to edit `launcher.gaiamobile.org`.